-The purpose of this meeting is to gather feedback from the neighborhood.
-At this meeting, you will learn more about the project and view preliminary maps showing the proposed street and utility improvements.
-There will be a short presentation followed by the opportunity to talk to staff and discuss any additions you would like us to evaluate.
+The purpose of the open house was to gather feedback from the neighborhood.
+At these meetings, you will learn more about the project and view preliminary maps showing the proposed street and utility improvements.
+There was a short presentation followed by the opportunity to talk to staff and discuss any additions you would like us to evaluate.
 This is the time to share your observations about drainage, sidewalks, trails, traffic questions, etc. In addition, we would like your help to identify locations where building new sidewalk would be beneficial to getting around the neighborhood.
 This feedback will influence what is brought forward for final plans.

 A number of streets in the Fern Neighborhood are scheduled for rehabilitation during the 2020 and 2021 construction season.
 A map showing the project scope is below.
 The projects will include reconstructing or rehabilitating roads, replacing watermain, replacing or repairing storm and sanitary sewers, adding or repairing sidewalks and adding bikeways.

 This project presents an opportunity to improve the pedestrian and sidewalk network to make it safer for everyone.
 Before we start the project, we want to hear from neighborhood residents and others with an interest in this area.
 This will help us in trying to address everyone’s needs and concerns while delivering a quality project that will be of use for a number of years.
 A couple of topics that we want to understand before we continue with project planning include:

 - How people move about the neighborhood and where we should focus on installing or improving sidewalks and intersections.

 - How we can be most effective in hosting meetings and events, sharing information and conducting construction activities in the area.